 NASP has developed a self-assessment survey for school psychologists to find out how thier practice aligns with the 10 domains outlined in the NASP Practice Model.
 The survey will provide you with a personalized print-out of professional development needs.
 Check the online learning center for on-demand professional development that can help you address these areas of need.

-This guide is designed as an online resource to help schools adopt and implement the NASP Practice Model.
+Designed as an online resource to help schools adopt & implement the NASP Practice Model.

 NASP Practice Model Overview (Video)

 This infographic is a powerful visual to convey the roles and areas of expertise of school psychologists to key stakeholders.
 The infographic can be shared on social media or printed as a handout.
 This infographic is also available in Spanish and as a .png file.